- Bucket List

 Oct 30 – Buenos Aires Tour – Flight to Ushuaia

 After breakfast, we spend the morning exploring Buenos Aires, visiting its most important and scenic neighborhoods or barrios.
-Glamorous Recoleta is known for its architecture as well as its stunning cemetery; Palermo has its amazing parks and gardens, May Square and the Pink House, and the Metropolitan Cathedral; picturesque San Telmo was home to the porteño aristocracy until the end of the XIX century and where the renowned antiques market is held every Sunday; and of course La Boca and its Caminito Street where the colorful, Italian immigrants settled.
+Glamorous Recoleta is known for its architecture as well as its stunning cemetery; Palermo has its amazing parks and gardens, May Square and the Pink House, and the Metropolitan Cathedral; picturesque San Telmo was home to the porteño aristocracy until the end of the XIX century and where the renowned antique market is held every Sunday; and of course La Boca and its Caminito Street where the colorful, Italian immigrants settled.
 The newest and trendiest barrio is Puerto Madero Area.
 Buenos Aires never disappoints as we take in emblematic buildings and palaces of unique architectural, historical, and cultural value.

 In the afternoon, we hop our flight to Ushuaia which will take about 4 hours.
 Upon arrival in we will head to our seaside resort hotel for the evening.
 Ushuaia is Argentina’s most important city in Tierra del Fuego and southern most city in the world.
 It’s easy to explore this small town on foot to many wonderful cafés and shops.